wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 syntax&hellip; really, quite a bit. ;)*

-> *You're not 'supposed to' do this&mdash;there's a strong feeling about this.
+> *You're not 'supposed to' do this&mdash;there's a strong feeling about this, about.
 Just be aware of it; it's a large detour from C++ itself, which is the 'Language of Arduino' so to speak.*

 ### Hide those details in a library